laravel/docs/cashier-paddle.md

 <a name="handling-paddle-webhooks"></a>
 ## Handling Paddle Webhooks

-> {tip} You may use [Valet's `share` command](https://laravel.com/docs/{{version}}/valet#sharing-sites) to help test webhooks during local development.

 Paddle can notify your application of a variety of events via webhooks.
-By default, a route that points to Cashier's webhook controller is configured through the Cashier service provider.
+By default, a route that points to Cashier's webhook controller is registered by the Cashier service provider.
 This controller will handle all incoming webhook requests.

-By default, this controller will automatically handle cancelling subscriptions that have too many failed charges ([as defined by your Paddle subscription settings](https://vendors.paddle.com/subscription-settings)), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any webhook event you like.
+By default, this controller will automatically handle cancelling subscriptions that have too many failed charges ([as defined by your Paddle subscription settings](https://vendors.paddle.com/subscription-settings)), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like.

 To ensure your application can handle Paddle webhooks, be sure to [configure the webhook URL in the Paddle control panel](https://vendors.paddle.com/alerts-webhooks).
-By default, Cashier's webhook controller listens to the `/paddle/webhook` URL path.
-The full list of all webhooks you should configure in the Paddle control panel are:
+By default, Cashier's webhook controller responds to the `/paddle/webhook` URL path.
+The full list of all webhooks you should enable in the Paddle control panel are:

 - Subscription Created
 - Subscription Updated